MaleehaA23/ERP-Mosquito-Heterogeneity/README.md

 ## Reproducing the simulation study
 Parameter recovery was investigated using 100 simulated datasets for each model.

 For each simulation, a posterior draw from the corresponding observed-data fit was selected and used as the true parameter values.
-The paramter values are taken from the saved csv files from the real-data fit to the _An .arabiensis_ data.
-Therefore, if you are running everything from scratch, ensure that you have run all 4 model fits for the _An. arabiensis_ datasets first.
-I have uploaded all posterior csvs to the correct folders already, so it is possible to reproduce the simulation study without rerunning the real-data model fits.
+These parameter values are taken from the saved CSV files from the real-data fits to the An. arabiensis data.
+Therefore, if running everything from scratch, ensure that all four models have first been fitted to the An. arabiensis datasets.
+The required posterior CSV files have also been included in the corresponding folders used in the code, so the simulation study can be reproduced without rerunning the real-data model fits.

 A new dataset with the same experimental structure was then generated and the corresponding model was refitted.